 How Much Do Fire Lookouts Make in the United States?

+Lookout job can be rewarding, yet you may want to understand the pay scale and benefits before deciding if it’s the right fit job for you or not.
 In this post, we’ll take a look at what fire lookouts typically earn and what other benefits come with the role.

 Average Salary for Fire Lookouts